 - (a) Incarcerated workers should be provided with safety equipment, clothing, and footwear commensurate with the work performed.
-Safety equipment may include but is not limited to eye protection, gloves, hardhat or headwear, and sunscreen for protection from sun exposure. - (b) Work periods shall not exceed 10 hours per day. - (c) Incarcerated workers should be provided with work breaks to allow them to take care of personal needs. - (d) Incarcerated workers shall have access to nutritious meals and a reasonable amount of time to consume those meals during their work period. - (e) Incarcerated persons who work shifts during the early morning or late-night hours should be provided with quiet space to allow for sleep during daytime hours. - (f) Incarcerated workers shall not access incarcerated person records, incarcerated person monies, or commissary. - (g) Incarcerated workers shall not participate in the maintenance of locking systems or other security detention devices. - (h) The incarcerated person workday approximates the workday in the community. - (i) Incarcerated person performance is regularly evaluated and recorded. - (j) Incarcerated persons receive written recognition of the competencies they acquire.
+Safety equipment may include but is not limited to eye protection, gloves, hardhat or headwear, and sunscreen for protection from sun exposure. - (b) Work periods shall not exceed 10 hours per day. - (c) Incarcerated workers should be provided with work breaks to allow them to take care of personal needs. - (d) Incarcerated workers shall have access to nutritious meals and a reasonable amount of time to consume those meals during their work period. - (e) Incarcerated persons who work shifts during the early morning or late-night hours should be provided with quiet space to allow for sleep during daytime hours. - (f) Incarcerated workers shall not access incarcerated person records, incarcerated person monies, or commissary. - (g) Incarcerated workers shall not participate in the maintenance of locking systems or other security detention devices. - (h) Incarcerated person performance is regularly evaluated and recorded.